 Trade accounts receivable are recorded at the invoiced amount.
 The allowance for doubtful accounts is the Company's best estimate of the amount of probable credit losses in the Company's existing accounts receivable.
-The Company determines the allowance based on the Company's historical write-off experience.
+The Company determines the allowance based specific account analysis and on the Company's historical write-off experience.
 The Company reviews the allowance for doubtful accounts monthly.